 A traditional public school is free and open to all students.

 Traditional public schools are available in every Indiana community.
 Many families exercise school choice by moving to a community to attend a particular school.
 Some traditional school corporations are offering families choices through magnet schools or career and technical education.
 Indiana law allows students to transfer from one public school to another public school within their district or a different school district entirely.
 Each local school board decides whether or not the school corporation will allow transfers.

 Further questions about these school choice programs?
 Refer to our FAQ section, or contact us.

-A virtual school option is a free, public school that teaches students K-12 through the internet.
+A virtual school is a free public school that teaches K-12 students through the internet.

 A virtual school is a public school option that teaches through online methods.
 This is a free option for families.
 Virtual schools are accredited and available to students in grades K-12.

 Homeschooling takes place outside of the public or private school environment and is usually directed by parents or tutors.